oplS17projects/FP1/README.md

 ## My Library: (2htdp/image), (2htdp/universe)
 My name: **Molly McGuire**

-Write what you did!
-Remember that this report must include:

-* a narrative of what you
 The goal of my project is to simulate the classic flash game, Bubble Trouble 2, thourgh using simulated physics, a graphic user interface, and frame updates.
 In this exploration, I gravitated towards making the basics for this game.
 The game consists of mulitcolored balls that vary in size when interacted with.
 I decided to use the image library from 2htdp do to so.